RachelChiong/Venus-Blue/Tasks.md

 - Web Dashboard (Rachael)
     - Determine what the user interface has to display, including a map showing the location of the turtle-bot, the current robot state, the current control state.
+    - Milestone
-    - Block diagram
+        - System Overview
+        - Partial code implementation.
 - TurtleBot Localisation (Lauchie)
     - Determine how to get the LiDAR data.
     - Determine how to localise the turtlebot in space.
     - Kalmann filter
+    - Milestone
         - DIKW Pyramid abstraction.
+        - Partial code implementation.
 - TurtleBot Integration (Gabe)
     - Xbox controller for
     - Integrating MQTT and ROS.
     - Handling ROS configuration.
+    - Milestone:
         - Has 5 KPIs which are sufficiently described in detail.
+        - System sensor integration.
+        - Partial code implementation.
 - Foot pedal (James)
     - Firmware for the nucleo board to interface with the foot pedal.
     - Getting the foot pedal.
+    - Milestone
         - Network protocol diagram
+        - Partial code implementation.